PX4/PX4-Devguide/en/simulation/jmavsim.md

 ### Start JMAVSim and PX4 Separately

-You can start JMAVSim and PX4 separately, as shown below:
+You can start JMAVSim and PX4 separately:

 ```
 ./Tools/jmavsim_run.sh
 make posix none
 ```

+This allows a faster testing cycle (restarting jMAVSim takes significantly more time).

 ## Multi-Vehicle Simulation